PreciousAmazu/PreciousAmazu/README.md

 - 🌱 I’m currently learning html,css, javascript and video editing.
 - 💞️ I’m looking to collaborate on different projects whether its creating an app or a website.
 - 📫 How to reach me precious_gift18@instagram, precious gift@facebook
-- fun fact i love beautiful cloths and fashion designs
+- fun fact i love beautiful clothes and fashion designs

 <!---
 PreciousAmazu/PreciousAmazu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.